fabacab/tumblr-crosspostr/readme.txt

 4. You can optionally choose not to crosspost individual WordPress posts from the Tumblr Crosspostr custom post editing box.
 This box also enables you to send a specific post to a Tumblr blog other than the default one you selected in the previous step.

 == Changelog ==

+= Version 0.4 =

+* "Quote" posts got better:
+    * Fixes bug where certain `<blockquote>` code caused failure to post to Tumblr.
+    * Start your WordPress post with a `<blockquote>` and everything in your post after the first `</blockquote>` will be used for the "Source" field on Tumblr, including HTML.

 = Version 0.3 =